Product Identity··13 min read

 Compliance becomes infrastructure, not a project

-The EU Digital Product Passport mandate requires every product to carry structured data about materials, carbon footprint, repairability, and recycling.
-If your product already has a digital identity — a unique identifier resolving to structured, updateable data — then DPP compliance is simply a new data layer within an existing system.
-If your product is anonymous, DPP compliance requires building the entire identity infrastructure from scratch under regulatory pressure.
+The EU Digital Product Passport mandate requires every product sold in Europe to carry structured data about materials, carbon footprint, repairability, and recycling pathways — accessible via a digital carrier on the product itself.
+If your product already has a digital identity with a unique identifier resolving to updateable structured data, DPP compliance is simply a new data layer within an existing system.
+If your product is anonymous today, compliance requires building the entire identity infrastructure from scratch, under regulatory deadline and public scrutiny.

 The Standard: GS1 Digital Link